nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ## _Group Management_
 > A group represents one or more individuals.
-Several commands use groups to quickly identify a group of individual persons without having to manually enter their details one by one.
+Several commands use groups to quickly identify a group of individuals without having to manually enter their details one by one.

 <br>

 ### Creating a group: `group /create`
-Creates a new group so that you do not have to always enter the same persons' particulars for every session that is participated by the same group of persons.
+Creates a new group so that you do not have to enter all the particulars for the same individuals whenever creating a new session that is participated by the same group of individuals.

 > Format : `group /create /n [GROUP_NAME] /pl [NAME1 NAME2 ...]`
 >
 >* `[GROUP_NAME]` refers to the name of the group.
 >    * The group name is **case-insensitive**.
->* `[NAME1 NAME2 ...]` refers to a list of persons involved in the activity.
+>* `[NAME1 NAME2 ...]` refers to a list of individuals in the group.
 >    * Each individual name is **case-insensitive**.

 <br>